awsdocs/aws-cloudformation-user-guide/doc_source/quickref-efs.md

 ```
 {
   "AWSTemplateFormatVersion": "2010-09-09",
-  "Description": "This template creates an Amazon EFS file system and mount target and associates it with Amazon EC2 instances in an Auto Scaling group. **WARNING** This template creates Amazon EC2 instances and related resources.
+  "Description": "This template creates an Amazon EFS file system and mount target and associates it with Amazon EC2 instances in an Auto Scaling group. **WArnING** This template creates Amazon EC2 instances and related resources.
 You will be billed for the AWS resources used if you create a stack from this template.",
   "Parameters": {
     "InstanceType" : {
       "Description" : "WebServer EC2 instance type",